tmielke/fuse-demos/Camel/Camel-JMS-JDBC-XA-TX/README.md

 #### Testing the route using camel-sql component:
 On the MBeans tab, navigate to `org.apache.activemq` &rarr; `fusemq` &rarr; `Queue` &rarr; `SQL_IN`.
 Using the `sendTextMessage(String body, String user, String password)` operation send a message.
-For the first argument use the string "Sam, Smith, ssmith, secret".
+For the first argument use the string `Sam, Smith, ssmith, secret`.
 For the second and third password, use the username admin and password admin.
 Observe ServiceMix log file and verify that the message got routed to JMS destination SQL_OUT.
 If you click the browse() operation for the queue SQL_OUT, the message text should say